-- 7.326 A minor psychological or psychiatric injury is a psychological or psychiatric injury that is not a recognised psychiatric illness, under section 1.6(3) of the Act. - 7.327 The Regulation may exclude or include a specified injury as being a minor psychological or psychiatric injury under section 1.6(4)(a) and 1.6(4)(b) of the Act. - 7.328 Acute stress disorder and adjustment disorder are included as minor psychological or psychiatric injury under Part 1, clause 4(3) of the Regulation provides that acute stress disorder and adjustment disorder have the same meaning as in the document titled Diagnostic & Statistical Manual of Mental Disorders (DSM-5), Fifth Edition, 2013, published by the American Psychiatric Association.
+- 7.326 A minor psychological or psychiatric injury is a psychological or psychiatric injury that is not a recognised psychiatric illness, under section 1.6(3) of the Act. - 7.327 The Regulation may exclude or include a specified injury as being a minor psychological or psychiatric injury under section 1.6(4)(a) and 1.6(4)(b) of the Act. - 7.328 Acute stress disorder and adjustment disorder are included as minor psychological or psychiatric injury under Part 1, clause 4(2) of the Regulation.
+Part 1, clause 4(3) of the Regulation provides that acute stress disorder and adjustment disorder have the same meaning as in the document titled Diagnostic & Statistical Manual of Mental Disorders (DSM-5), Fifth Edition, 2013, published by the American Psychiatric Association.